ramizpa/ramizpa/README.md

 -🧑‍💻 Solutions Consultant - RFID & Mobility Solutions at Technowave Group

--🎓 M.Tech in Artificial Intelligence & Machine Learning from BITS PILANI
+-🎓 M.Tech from Artificial Intelligence & Machine Learning from BITS PILANI

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ramizpa/)